Phonics:

 Early Reading:

 Reading is a vital life skill that supports children’s learning across the whole curriculum.
 We strive to ensure that the children are taught to read with fluency, accuracy and understanding.
-We immerse children in quality texts with the aim to instil a love of reading and promote lifelong readers.
+We immerse children in quality texts with the aim to instill a love of reading and promote lifelong readers.

 Whilst learning phonics, each child will be taught to read in a small group led by a trained teacher or teaching assistant three times a week.
 During each session, the children will read the same book three times focusing on a different focus each session.
 Teachers use assessment to match each child to the correct book so that each child is reading at the right level, matched to the phonics they are secure in.
 In the first of the weekly sessions, the reading focus will be decoding.
 The second session will focus on developing prosody (reading with expression).
 The final session will focus on comprehension.